 As already said a stabilizer is a must when you do machine embroidery.
 If you have nothing else you can even use regular copy paper as a stabilizer or butter paper, but use it, you must.

 The commonly used stabilizers are cut away and tear away.
 A cutaway stabilizer is used for fabric with even a smallest of stretch.
 For all others a tear away stabilizer can be used as well as cut away.

 After the work is done the extra stabilizer is cut away from the back of the design.
 Sometimes they are left as it is, like if you have an allover design, in which case cutting away does not work.

 For sheer see-through fabrics you should use a dissolving stabilizer or tear away stabilizer because the stabilizer will show through the transparent fabric and it has to be cut away completely outside the design from the back.
 For a design with a heavy stitch count, you need a dense stabilizer

-You can shrink the stabiliser used with a steam iron – if you think your stabiliser will shrink later and cause puckering and you have preshrunk the fabric already.
+You can shrink the stabilizer used with a steam iron – if you think your stabiliser will shrink later and cause puckering and you have preshrunk the fabric already

 Use a hoop that is the closest size of your design.
 Most embroiderers hoop the fabric and stabilizer together.
 The hooping is done in such a way that the fabric is taut and flat but without stretching the fabric out of its grain.